Home / Resume / Customer Service / Customer Service Resume

 Weak: "Answered customer calls and helped resolve their issues."

-Strong: "Handled 65+ inbound support calls daily for a B2B software platform, resolving billing disputes, technical issues, and account inquiries while maintaining a 97% customer satisfaction score and 4-minute average handle time."
+Strong: "Handled 65+ inbound support calls daily for a B2B software platform, resolving billing disputes, order entry corrections, and account inquiries while maintaining a 97% customer satisfaction score and 4-minute average handle time."

 5. Education and certifications